thunderdust/Solaris/catalog.md

 Situation of using the software:

-1. When new employee A join the company, GM needs to create an account for him:
+1. When new employee A join the company, GM needs to create an account for him.

-    1)  Open up a new account for A;
-    2)  Create a company identity number for A;
-    3)  Record A's joining date;
-    4)  Record A's name, email address, contact number, home address;
-    5)  Set the job title for A (sales representative, sales manager etc.);
-    6)  (If A is a sales representative) Set the initial sales target of A;
-    7)  Set the basic salary of A;
-    8)  Check all the information and confirm the new account ;
-    9)  Notify A that his account in this company has been successfully set up.

-2. When sales representative S resigns from the company, GM needs to deactivate S's account:
+2. When sales representative S resigns from the company, GM needs to deactivate S's account

-    1) Look up for S's account from the account book;
-    2) Cross out the S's row on the records table;
-    3) Look up for S's account from the sales amount records book;
-    4) Cross out his record page from the sales amount records book
-    5) Cross out his name from the sales team

-3. When GM wants to check the sales performances of the sales representatives:
+3. When GM wants to check the sales performances of the sales representatives

-    1) Look up for sales representative A's record page from the sales records;
-    2) (With the help of accountant) Add up his sales amount;
-    3) Record down A's sales summary;
-    4) Repeat step 1-3 for any sales representatives that GM wants to check, say B, C, D, E, F, ... etc.
-    5) Compare and evaluate the performances of sales representatives
+4. When GM wants to check the market situations

 Describe what user expects.

 1. *Simple management for employees*

-   Creating an account is a tedious and repetitive work.
+   Creating new accounts is a tedious and repetitive work.
 The workflow to accomplish this task is very similar from time to time except for the differences in personal information.
 For account deletion, manager has to look up for the related records in multiple linked record tables ( When delete an account from employee list, his sales record table needs to be deactivated as well ).
-For a **small-scaled** sales company, it would be a remarkable cost to hire extra HR team to take these tasks.
-It would be a great advantage if the employee management can be simplified and become manageable wants to simplify these two tasks and make them less tedious.
+   For a **small-scaled** sales company, there are **frequent personnel changes** due to the instability.
+Employee management becomes difficult because of these frequent creation / deactivation of accounts.
+There is not enough human resources to take the work as small-scaled companies have limited number of employees (<50 people).
+It would be a remarkable cost to hire extra HR team to take care of these tasks as well.
+So, it would be a great advantage if the employee management can be simplified and become more manageable with less human resources.

 2. *Reliable and secured management of employee information*